viam-modules/lorawan/README.md

 | app_s_key | string | yes | - | Application Session Key (16 bytes in hex) Used to decrypt uplink messages.
 Default can normally be found on the node's datasheet or box. |
 | network_s_key | string | yes | - | Network Session Key (16 bytes in hex) Used to decypt uplink messages.
 Default can normally be found on the node's datasheet or box. |

-### DoCommand
+#### DoCommand

-The dragino model uses DoCommands to send downlinks to sensors from the gateway.
-A purple light will flash after the sensor sends an uplink once a downlink has been successfully sent.
+The dragino model uses DoCommand to send downlinks to sensors from the gateway.
+The sensor may indicate when it has received an uplink or downlink, e.g. a blue light when it sends an uplink and purple light when it receives a downlink.
-**The sensor must already be connected for downlink requests to work.**
+**The sensor must already be connected to Viam (i.e., "Live" on app.viam.com) for downlink requests to work.**

-#### Update the uplink interval
+##### Update the uplink interval

 This command will update the interval the dragino sends data at.
 This can also be set via the 'uplink_interval_mins' field in the config.